backstage/backstage/docs/features/software-catalog/installation.md

 ```

 The catalog plugin also has one external route that needs to be bound for it to
-functions, the `createComponent` route which should link to the page where the
+function: the `createComponent` route which should link to the page where the
 user can create components.
 In a typical setup the create component route will
 be linked to the Scaffolder plugins template index page: